si95mo/PCanCommunication/README.md

 # PCanCommunication
-A PEAK-CAN (PCAN-USB) resource for communicating with the hardware written in C#
+A UI for communication with PCAN